 +The promoter group owns 19.39% of the company.

 +FIIs have improved stake and is currently at 38.9%.
-DIIs stake remain stable at 27.6%.
+DIIs stake remains stable at 27.6%.

 +Overall Debt Position is very comfortable.
-Standalone D/E Ratio is at 0.09
+The standalone D/E Ratio is at 0.09

 +Current ratio is healthy at 1.34

 -ROE currently is 2.41%, while 5 year avg ROE is 9.85%.